 Workforce results factors.
 Results reported might include generic or organization-specific factors.
 Generic factors might include safety, absenteeism, turnover, satisfaction, and complaints (grievances).
-For some measures, such as absenteeism and turnover, local or regional comparisons might be appropriate.
-Organization-specific factors are those you assess to determine workforce climate and engagement.
-These factors might include the extent of training, retraining, or cross-training to meet capability and capacity needs; the extent and success of workforce empowerment; the extent of union-management partnering; or the extent of volunteer involvement in process and program activities.
+For some results, such as absenteeism and turnover, local or regional comparisons might be appropriate.
+Organization-specific factors might include the extent of training, retraining, or cross-training to meet capability and capacity needs; the extent and success of workforce empowerment; the extent of union-management partnering; or the extent of volunteer involvement in process and program activities.

 Workforce capacity and capability.
 Results reported for indicators of workforce capacity and capability might include staffing levels across organizational units and certifications to meet skill needs.
-Additional factors may include organizational restructuring, as well as job rotations designed to meet strategic directions or customer requirements.
+Additional factors may include job rotations designed to meet strategic directions or customer requirements.
 Backlogs or reductions in backlogs could be indicators of capacity or capability challenges or improvements, respectively.

 This item asks about your key results in the areas of senior leadership and governance, which demonstrate the extent to which your organization is fiscally sound, ethical, and socially responsible.

-Importance of high ethical standards.
+Importance of high standards of conduct.
 Independent of an increased national focus on issues of governance and fiscal accountability, ethics, and leadership accountability, it is important for organizations to practice and demonstrate high standards of overall conduct and cultivate a culture that values diversity and fosters equity and inclusion, innovation, and intelligent risk taking.
 Governance bodies and senior leaders should track relevant performance measures regularly and emphasize this performance in stakeholder communications.

 Sanctions or adverse actions.
 If your organization has received sanctions or adverse actions under law, regulation, or contract during the past five years, you should summarize the incidents, their current status, and actions to prevent reoccurrence.

-This item asks about your key financial and market results, which demonstrate your financial sustainability and your marketplace achievements.
+This item asks about your key financial and marketplace results, which demonstrate your financial sustainability and your marketplace achievements.
 It also asks about the achievement of your strategy and the results for your innovation efforts.

 Senior leaders’ role.
-Measures reported in this item are those usually tracked by senior leaders on an ongoing basis to assess your organization’s financial performance and viability.
+Measures to report in this item are those that senior leaders track on an ongoing basis to assess your organization’s performance and viability.

 Appropriate measures to report.
 In addition to the measures included in the note to 7.5a(1), appropriate financial measures and indicators might include revenues, budgets, profits or losses, cash position, net assets, debt leverage, cash‐to‐cash cycle time, earnings per share, financial operations efficiency (collections, billing, receivables), and financial returns.
 Marketplace performance measures might include measures of business growth, new products and markets entered, or the percentage of revenues derived from new products.